-We’ve worked with a lot of eCommerce stores both big and small.
-Stores with $100+ million in revenue and stores just starting out and everything in between.
-One common factor for all of these businesses comes down to addressing a pressing question: how to increase eCommerce sales, or, how to increase eCommerce revenue.
+We’ve worked with a lot of eCommerce stores, both big and small.
+Stores with $100+ million in revenue and stores just starting and everything in between.
+One common factor for all of these businesses comes down to addressing a pressing question: how to increase eCommerce sales or eCommerce revenue.

 Every successful brand has one person directly responsible for growing the business.
-They do not necessarily do everything to promote the brand and sell the products themselves, but they do organize the teams responsible for those actions in order to optimize eCommerce sales funnel.
-There is one person who is in charge of growth and it is their neck that’s on the line if the company doesn’t grow.
-It could be the founder, it could be a chief operating officer chief marketing officer whoever but there’s always one person who is 100% responsible looking for ways to increase eCommerce sales.
+They do not necessarily do everything to promote the brand and sell the products themselves.
+Still, they do organize the teams responsible for those actions to optimize the eCommerce sales funnel.
+One person is in charge of growth, and it is their neck that’s on the line if the company doesn’t grow.
+It could be the founder, and it could be a chief operating officer, chief marketing officer, whoever.
+Still, there’s always one person who is 100% responsible for looking for ways to increase online sales.

-Next, successful e-stores have a marketing and sales plan that they actually execute on.
-It is not sporadic, it is not ad-hoc.
+Next, successful eCommerce stores have a digital marketing and sales plan that they actually execute.
+It is not sporadic, and it is not ad-hoc.
 They actually have a plan that they follow.
-In that plan, they have benchmarks which they’re trying to achieve and they measure against those benchmarks trying to figure out whether they’re hitting the targets or not and if they’re not hitting the targets why not and that monitoring is always very very ongoing.
+In that plan, they have benchmarks that they’re trying to achieve.
+They measure against those benchmarks trying to figure out whether they’re hitting the targets or not, and if they’re not hitting the targets, why not, and that monitoring is always very, very ongoing.

-Another important factor is that stores have a budget for growth and that budget was not derived arbitrarily.
+Another important factor is that online stores have a budget for growth, and that budget was not derived arbitrarily.
 It’s always based on very strategic thinking, like: “We’re looking to achieve X number of dollars in revenue the following year.
 We’re going to spend a certain percentage of that expected revenue on ensuring that we actually get that revenue.”
-That number could be 7%, 10% or 15% of future revenue.
-Whatever it is that is reasonable that actually works for the brand or the store to achieve that revenue growth.
+That number could be 7%, 10%, or 15% of future revenue.
+Whatever is reasonable, that actually works for the brand or the online store to achieve that revenue growth.

-The fourth most important factor successful e-commerce business have going for them is a strong team that actually drives sales performance.
-For most larger brands, those that have achieved revenues of like 20+ million in revenue may have this team internally.
+The fourth most important factor successful eCommerce site has going for them is a strong team that actually drives online sales performance.
+For most larger brands, those with 20+ million in revenue may have this team internally.
 The smaller brands, on the other hand, even very successful ones, tend to outsource this work and the reason for that is they do not try to blow their payroll expenses on one department.
-They want to be efficient no matter how large they grow and that efficiency comes from hiring and expertly but outside team that could save you anywhere between 60 to 90 percent in expenses depending on how large of a team and how much it is that they actually need to do on regular basis.
+They want to be efficient no matter how large they grow.
+That efficiency comes from hiring and expertly but the outside team that could save you anywhere between 60 to 90 percent in expenses depending on how large of a team and how much it is that they actually need to do regularly.
 This is key when asking yourself how to grow eCommerce sales.

 Number five on the list is to do what all successful brands do, and that’s leverage an affiliate network.
-They understand that to scale fast and strong, you need to go to the marketplace widely.
+They understand that to scale fast and strong, and you need to go to the marketplace widely.
 A great way to avoid blowing up your budget is to use affiliate networks.
-Affiliates work for free unless they deliver a sale there’s no cost per click there.
-If somebody buys you pay them a commission if nobody buys you don’t pay them anything for those clicks.
+Affiliates work for free unless they deliver an online sale; there’s no cost per click there.
+If somebody buys you, pay them a commission.
+If nobody buys you, don’t pay them anything for those clicks.
 So these companies hire an army of affiliates that promote their products, brand and only end up paying a small commission for all of that promotion.

-This is a key way to increase sales on commerce websites.
+This is a key way to increase online sales for an eCommerce platform.
 The amplification creates so much brand and product awareness that e-companies really grow much faster than they would have otherwise.
-A case in point: Amazon has deployed affiliate marketing at the early stage of their business and continues to do so now 23 years after the company was started.
+A case in point: Amazon has deployed affiliate marketing at the early stage of their business and continues to do so now, 23 years after the company was started.
 Why?
-Because they understand the power behind such a vast network of people who are hungry to collect a small commission on every sale that they help them make, It is incredibly important to do that.
+Because they understand the power behind such a vast network of people who are hungry to collect a small commission on every sale that they help them make, It is essential to do that.

-Next, successful brands hire a marketing and sales auditor on quarterly basis.
+Next, successful eCommerce stores hire a marketing and sales auditor on a quarterly basis.
 Here’s what I mean by that.
-Because marketing and sales really drives the revenue and success of the business, it is vitally important to have a third party, not your internal marketing team, not your external marketing team, a third party actually audit what is being done, how well it’s being done and what are the gaps, what opportunities exist that could improve the performance on the dollar spent on growing the business.
+Because digital marketing and sales really drive the revenue and success of the eCommerce business, it is vitally important to have a third party, not your internal marketing team, not your external marketing team, a third party actually audit what is being done, how well it’s being done and what are the gaps, what is customer conversion rate, what opportunities exist that could improve the performance on the dollar spent on growing the business.

-It’s very important and only very successful brands do this because this is like a really advanced thing to do.
+It’s vital, and only very successful brands do this because this is like a really advanced thing to do.
 Most smaller teams, even successful smaller teams, do not think about this very strategic and simple tactic.
-It’s easy to do but it’s easy to just not do it.
-If you want to grow a very very profitable business that grows very large you have to have that independent auditor look at the results and how they’re being arrived at so that you actually do reach that scale
+It’s easy to do, but it’s easy not to do it.
+If you want to grow a very, very profitable business that grows very large, you have to have that independent auditor look at the results and how they’re being arrived at so that you actually do reach that scale.

 And the final point: successful brands regularly reach out and talk to their customers.
 I mean, literally, they pick up the phone and call them or email them and ask them questions.
-Because it’s the consumer who actually buys the products that can give you the hints on how to get more consumers just like them, how to increase average order value and how to increase how often they actually buy – their customer return rate.
+Because it’s the customer who actually buys the products that can give you the hints on why they shop online, how to get more clients just like them, how to increase average order value, and how to increase how often they actually buy – their customer return rate.

 If you ask your customers the right questions once a quarter — say, you select a sample of 20-50 customers to talk to and actually find out what they love, what they hate, how you can improve — you will learn how to grow your business much faster.
 No consultant will be able to help you as much as your existing customers.